Follow the traditional Italian method, and learn how to make the best homemade pizza sauce recipe in just 5 minutes!

 Finally, add a pinch of fine sea salt and your sauce is ready!

-For a classic Neapolitan pizza base (about 21 cm large) you will need about 80-90 grams of sauce, so with this pizza sauce recipe, you can prepare about 5 pizzas.
+For a classic Neapolitan pizza base (about 21 cm large) you will need about 80-90 grams (about 3oz) of sauce, so with this recipe, you can prepare about 5 pizzas.

-Following step two, add a swirl of extra-virgin olive oil, a generous pinch of oregano, a garlic clove, and a pinch of freshly-cracked black pepper.
+To make the traditional marinara sauce, after step two of the recipe, add a swirl of extra-virgin olive oil, a generous pinch of oregano, a garlic clove, and a pinch of freshly-cracked black pepper.

 Let the ingredients marinate for about 30 minutes, then, just before use, discard the garlic.

-If you want to use fresh tomatoes (highly recommend when they're in season), there are just a couple of extra steps to make.
+If you want to use fresh tomatoes (and I highly recommend it when they're in season), there are just a couple of extra steps to make.

-Blanch about 500 gr of tomatoes in simmering water for a couple of minutes, then peel the skin off and proceed with step one.
+Blanch about 500 gr of tomatoes in simmering water for a couple of minutes, then peel the skin off and proceed with step one of my Neapolitan sauce recipe.

 - Italian Breaded Chicken Cutlets (Cotolette di Pollo)